 After I performed all the 12 audits, here’s the current ranking for my Amazon post.

 Wow!
 Position one Page one!
-Now, isn’t that worth all the efforts? 🙂
+Now, isn’t that worth all the effort? 🙂

 You Can Do It Too!

-SEO audit is nothing more than optimizing your pages for a better user experience.
-Google is just merely guiding you towards the right direction.
+SEO audit is nothing more than optimizing your pages for better user experience.
+Google is just merely guiding you in the right direction.
 So don’t do it for Google.
 Do it for your readers and your posts will get a lot of Google love as a result of that.

 Do you have any suggestions or questions about this topic?
 Please leave your comment below and I’ll get back to you.